Zootopia: Plot

-In a world populated by anthropomorphic mammals, Judy Hopps, a rabbit from a rural town called Bunnyburrow, fulfils her childhood dream of becoming the first rabbit police officer in the urban city of Zootopia.
-Despite being the academy valedictorian, Judy is assigned to parking duty by Chief Bogo, who fails to recognize her talent.

-On her first day on the job, Judy is hustled by a con artist fox duo, Nick Wilde and Finnick.
-The next day, a small-time crook and bootleg film seller named Duke Weaselton steals a bag of crocus bulbs known as Midnicampum holicithias.
-Judy abandons her post to arrest Weaselton, and is reprimanded by Bogo.
-Mrs. Otterton unexpectedly barges into Bogo's office, pleading for someone to find her husband Emmitt, one of fourteen missing mammals.
-Judy volunteers and the city's assistant mayor, a sheep named Dawn Bellwether, praises the assignment.
-Bogo has no choice but to agree, but secretly orders Judy to resign if she fails after forty-eight hours.
+In a world inhabited by anthropomorphic mammals, Judy Hopps, a rabbit from rural Bunnyburrow, fulfils her childhood dream of becoming the first rabbit police officer in the city of Zootopia.
+On her first day at the Zootopia Police Department (ZPD), she is given parking duty by Chief Bogo and is hustled by red fox con artist Nick Wilde and his partner Finnick during her shift.
+The next day, Judy abandons her post to arrest small-time crook Duke Weaselton for stealing a bag of crocus bulbs.
+While Bogo is reprimanding Judy, Mrs. Otterton visits his office, pleading for someone to find her husband, Emmitt, one of several predators who have gone missing.
+Without seeking prior approval, Judy volunteers, and Bogo attempts to fire her for insubordination.
+When the city's assistant mayor, ewe Dawn Bellwether, praises Judy for taking the assignment, he agrees but demands Judy's resignation if she cannot close the case within 48 hours.

-Having ascertained that Nick was the last to see Emmitt, Judy forces him into helping her by covertly recording his confession to tax evasion on her carrot pen.
-They track Emmitt's belongings to a limousine owned by crime boss Mr. Big, an arctic shrew whom Nick has a history with.
-He reveals that Emmitt suddenly went "savage" and attacked Mr. Big's chauffeur Manchas, a black jaguar.

-Upon interrogation, Manchas explains that prior to attacking him, Emmitt yelled about "Night Howlers", before then turning savage himself and chasing the pair.
-Judy traps Manchas and calls the ZPD for help, but Manchas vanishes before they arrive.
-Bogo demands Judy's resignation, but Nick reminds Bogo that she still has ten hours remaining.
-While leaving the scene, Nick reveals to Judy that he became a con artist because, as a child, he tried to join the Junior Ranger Scouts, but was bullied and rejected simply for being a fox.
+Having ascertained that Nick was the last to see Emmitt, Judy blackmails him into helping her by recording his confession to tax evasion.
+Tracking a limousine that picked up Emmitt, they learn the vehicle is owned by Mr. Big, an arctic shrew crime boss whom Nick has a history with.
+Mr. Big explains that Emmitt unexpectedly "went savage" and mindlessly attacked the limousine's chauffeur Renato Manchas, a black jaguar.
+Judy and Nick question Manchas, who explains that Emmitt yelled about "Night Howlers" before attacking him.
+Manchas also suddenly turns savage and pursues them.
+Judy traps Manchas and alerts the ZPD, but Manchas vanishes before backup arrives.
+Bogo demands Judy's resignation, but Nick reminds him that Judy still has 10 hours left to solve the case.
+He later reveals to her that as a child, he was bullied by his peers due to their prejudiced beliefs about foxes.